-Employers provide medical services for employees' dependents through the employer medical service program or through the joint interemployer medical service program for firms with fewer than 750 workers.
+Employers provide medical services for employees' dependents through the employer's medical service program or through an interemployer medical service program for firms with fewer than 750 workers

-Some health and welfare services are also provided to mothers and children under Family Allowances, below.
+Some health and welfare services are also provided to mothers and children under Family Allowances.

-Ministry of Civil Service, Employment, Youth, and Sport provides general supervision.
+Ministry of Civil Service and State Modernization provides general supervision.

-Managed by a tripartite board, the National Social Security Fund administers the program.
+National Social Security Fund, managed by a tripartite board, administers the program.